-A sequence in $M$ of length $C_{A,B}(M)-1$ which does not have any $(A,B)$-weighted zero-sum subsequence having consecutive terms is called a {\it $C$-extremal sequence} for $(A,B)$.
-A sequence in $M$ of length $D_{A,B}(M)-1$ which does not have any $(A,B)$-weighted zero-sum subsequence is called a {\it $D$-extremal sequence} for $(A,B)$.
-A sequence in $M$ of length $E_{A,B}(M)-1$ which does not have any $(A,B)$-weighted zero-sum subsequence of length $m$ is called an {\it $E$-extremal sequence} for $(A,B)$.
+A sequence in $M$ of length $C_{A,B}(M)-1$ not having any $(A,B)$-weighted zero-sum subsequence of consecutive terms is called a {\it $C$-extremal sequence} for $(A,B)$.
+A sequence in $M$ of length $D_{A,B}(M)-1$ not having any $(A,B)$-weighted zero-sum subsequence is called a {\it $D$-extremal sequence} for $(A,B)$.
+A sequence in $M$ of length $E_{A,B}(M)-1$ not having any $(A,B)$-weighted zero-sum subsequence of length $|M|$ is called an {\it $E$-extremal sequence} for $(A,B)$.

 Let $A$ be a non-empty subset of $R$.
-We can define $C$-extremal, $D$-extremal, and $E$-extremal sequences for $A$ in a similar manner as above as in \cite{SKS2} and \cite{SKS3}.
+A sequence in $M$ of length $D_A(M)-1$ not having any $A$-weighted zero-sum subsequence is called a {\it $D$-extremal sequence} for $A$.
+We can also define $C$-extremal sequences for $A$ and $E$-extremal sequences for $A$ as in \cite{SKS2} and \cite{SKS3}.

 Let $S=(x_1,\ldots,x_k)$ and $T=(y_1,\ldots,y_k)$ be sequences in $M$.
 We say that $S$ and $T$ are {\it equivalent} if there exists a permutation $\sigma$ of the set $[1,k]$ and there exists a unit $u\in R$ such that for every $i\in [1,k]$ we have $y_{\sigma(i)}=u\,x_i$.
 We say that $S$ and $T$ are {\it order-equivalent} if there exists a unit $u\in R$ such that for every $i\in [1,k]$ we have $y_i=u\,x_i$.